Aidan O’Rourke + Friends

 Award-winning fiddler, composer, producer and curator, Aidan O’Rourke (one third of Lau) is a pioneer of new sound in folk music who has redefined traditional forms.
 With roots in Scottish and Irish folk, Aidan was named Musician of the Year at the BBC Radio 2 Folk Awards in 2014 and has released four solo albums.
 In his latest project, he wrote a tune every day for a year in response to a short story collection by James Robertson and recorded the resulting 365 tunes with Kit Downes, guitarist Sorren Maclean and harpist Esther Swift.
 ‘365: Vol 2’ was released in August 2019 and featured at the Edinburgh International Book Festival.

-Aidan will be bringing friends to perform with him, including winner of the 2016 BBC Radio 2 Young Folk Award, and 2017 Scots Trad Music Awards ‘Up and Coming’ nominee, Skye piper Brìghde Chaimbeul.
+Aidan will be bringing friends to perform with him, including Skye piper Brìghde Chaimbeul (winner of the Horizon Award at this year’s BBC Folk Awards).
 A native Gaelic speaker, her style is rooted in her indigenous language and culture, but draws inspiration from a variety of piping traditions such as from Cape Breton, Eastern Europe and Ireland.
 Her debut album ‘The Reeling’ was produced by Aidan and was long-listed for the 2019 Scottish Album of the Year Award.

-There will also be a set by The Soundhouse Choir, who will perform ‘Songs from Scotland’ on their return from representing the country in Cuba at the Santiago de Cuba International Choir Festival.
+There will also be a set by The Soundhouse Choir, who will perform ‘Songs from Scotland’.

 More guests will be announced soon so keep checking back or follow us on social media for updates.